HopperLogger/mpv-frame-interpolator/README.md

 7. `git clone https://github.com/HopperLogger/mpv-frame-interpolator.git`
 8. `rm -r -f mpv`
 9. `mv mpv-frame-interpolator mpv`
+10. Add your GPU Architecture to the `mpv-build/mpv/meson.build` file (line 46) (run `rocminfo` to find it, starts with gfx and should be in the Agent section)
-10. `./build -j 8`
+11. `./build -j 8`
-11. `sudo ./install`
+12. `sudo ./install`
-12. To use it in your terminal, run: `/usr/local/bin/mpv /path/to/video --vf=HopperRender`
+13. To use it in your terminal, run: `/usr/local/bin/mpv /path/to/video --vf=HopperRender`
-13. To use it in [SMPlayer](https://www.smplayer.info/), install SMPlayer via your distro's software manager or download it from the website.
+14. To use it in [SMPlayer](https://www.smplayer.info/), install SMPlayer via your distro's software manager or download it from the website.
-14. In the SMPlayer preferences, set the path to the multimedia engine to '/usr/local/bin/mpv'
+15. In the SMPlayer preferences, set the path to the multimedia engine to '/usr/local/bin/mpv'
-15. Goto Advanced->MPlayer/mpv and enter '--vf=HopperRender' in the options field.
+16. Goto Advanced->MPlayer/mpv and enter '--vf=HopperRender' in the options field.

 That's it!
 You can now play a video with SMPlayer and HopperRender will interpolate it to your monitor's native refresh-rate.